gruber-sciencelab/MAPP/README.md

 The example below shows how to perform a local MAPP run using conda and 1 core only:

 ```
-# run MAPP locally with Singularity technology with one core
+# run MAPP locally with Conda technology with one core
 bash execution/run.sh \
   -c configs/config.yml \
   -e local \